kenos1/save-suroi-together/README.md

 *An open letter to the Suroi.io owner and co-owner (WORK IN PROGRESS)*

+**TL;DR**: There are management issues within the development team of Suroi and Kongregate content is accepted by hypocritical owners.

+> **ATTENTION**: If you are unable to read this letter with an open mind, we recommend closing this tab.

 <ul id="contents">
   <noscript>The glossary needs JavaScript to be displayed.
 Sorry :/</noscript>
 </ul>